-• Ensure that your campus non-discrimination policy prohibits discrimination on the basis of gender identity or expression.
-Such policies support individuals using the restroom that corresponds to their gender identity.

-- Include appropriate signage.
+- Ensure that your campus non-discrimination policy prohibits discrimination on the basis of gender identity or expression.
+Such policies support individuals using the restroom that corresponds to their gender identity. - Include appropriate signage.
 Make it clear that gendered restrooms are open to all with the corresponding, self-determined gender identity.
-Additionally, consider specifically adding gender inclusive restrooms beyond the Men's Room and Women's Room. - There are many ways to label gender inclusive restrooms.
-In California, the standard is to label inclusive restrooms with "All-Gender," or "All-Gender Single-Occupancy" signs.
-In the District of Columbia, all single stall restrooms must be labelled "Restroom" rather than "Men" or "Women".
-In Vermont, all public single stall restrooms must simply have some form of an all gender indicator. - o Please note that state laws vary and often specify what language may or may not be used as restroom indicators.
-Before implementing any policy, ensure your proposed plan complies with any such laws. - Ensure that individuals are explicitly invited to use the restroom that corresponds to their gender identity and that harassment or questioning will not be tolerated. - School administration and faculty are responsible for finding restroom solutions that are safe, convenient, and respect TGNC students' dignity.
+Additionally, consider specifically adding gender inclusive restrooms beyond the Men's Room and Women's Room (see above for more information). - o Please note that state laws vary and often specify what language may or may not be used as restroom indicators.
+Before implementing any policy, ensure your proposed plan complies with any such laws. - Ensure that individuals are explicitly invited (ideally through signage as well as in campus and student handbooks) to use the restroom that corresponds to their gender identity, and explicitly state that harassment or questioning of students for their choice of restroom facility will not be tolerated. - School administration and faculty are responsible for finding restroom solutions that are safe, convenient, and respect TGNC students' dignity.
 Students should not need to solve this potential problem themselves.